-Paul Fronstin is director of the Health Research and Education Program at the Employee Benefit Research Institute (EBRI).
-This Issue Brief was written with assistance from the Institute's research and editorial staffs.
-Any views expressed in this report are those of the author and should not be ascribed to the officers, trustees, or other sponsors of EBRI, EBRI-ERF, or their staffs.
+Paul Fronstin is director of the Health Education and Research Program at the Employee Benefit Research Institute (EBRI).
+Anne Elmlinger is vice president, Healthcare Practice lead, with Greenwald & Associates.
+Any views expressed in this report are those of the authors and should not be ascribed to the officers, trustees, or other sponsors of EBRI, Employee Benefit Research Institute-Education and Research Fund (EBRI-ERF), or their staffs.
 Neither EBRI nor EBRI-ERF lobbies or takes positions on specific policy proposals.
 EBRI invites comment on this research.

 Copyright Information: This report is copyrighted by the Employee Benefit Research Institute (EBRI).
-It may be used without permission but citation of the source is required.
+It may be used without permission, but citation of the source is required.

-Recommended Citation: Paul Fronstin, "Findings from the 2013 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey," EBRI Issue Brief, no. 393 (December 2013).
+Recommended Citation: Paul Fronstin and Anne Elmlinger.
+"Findings from the 2014 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey."
+EBRI Issue Brief, no. 407, December 2014.

-Report availability: This report is available on the Internet at www.ebri.org
+Report Availability: This report is available on the Internet at www.ebri.org